Team Referees – Summary

 U10/12/14 Divisions – The Referee Points System

-For the past several years our region has used a point system to reward teams that supply certified adult (18 or older) referees for our games.
+For the past several years our region has used a referee points system to reward teams that supply certified adult (18 or older) referees for our games.
 Each team is asked to supply at least one adult referee (preferably new, and preferably not the coach) for the season.
 Each team’s coach will encourage parents to volunteer for this opportunity.
-Points earned by a team’s adult referee are added to the team’s total points and therefore will affect standings.
+Referee points earned by a team’s adult referee are added to the team’s total points and therefore will affect standings.